Jaguar-dart/jaguar_json/README.md

 route returns an object of type `ModelType`.

 `Decode` automatically de-serializes JSON body in the request to `ModelType`.
-The de-serialized dart object can be obtained in the route method using `ctx.getInput(Decode)`.
+The de-serialized dart object can be obtained in the route method using `ctx.getInterceptorResult(Decode)`.

 ```dart
 @Api(path: '/api/book')